Does your face feel better if you don’t wash it at night? Make nighttime cleansing tenable by adding just two products to your routine.

 Nighttime Cleansing Without Discomfort

-If you wash over the sink, that’s where the trouble often begins.
-Whether you rinse with a washcloth or splash your face the recommended 30 times, residue will linger.
-Even the mildest non-foaming facial cleanser can cause irritation on compromised skin—don’t forget, its barrier is permeable at night.
+If you wash your face over the sink, that’s where the trouble often begins.
+Whether you rinse with a washcloth or splash your face the recommended 30 times with your hands, cleanser residue will linger.
+Even the mildest soap-free product can irritate a compromised skin barrier.

-Some men out there claim that their good complexion is down to washing with water only.
+Some men claim that their good complexion is down to washing with water only.
 I’ve tried it, but even this causes discomfort.

 Micellar Water